-Jurisdictions may also refer to OECD's September 2013 and September 2014 reports on effective approaches to support the implementation of the High-level Principles.
+Jurisdictions may refer to OECD's September 2013 and September 2014 reports on effective approaches to support the implementation of the High-level Principles as well as the G20/OECD Policy Guidance on Financial Consumer Protection in the Digital Age, which provides additional effective approaches for operating in a digital environment.
 The effective approaches are of interest across all financial services sectors - banking and credit; securities; insurance and pensions - and consideration should be given to their cross-sectoral character when considering implementation.
+In the case of private pensions, additional guidance can be found in the Good Practices on the Role of Pension Supervisory Authorities in Consumer Protection Related to Private Pension Systems